pivotal/docs-tap/learning-center/troubleshoot-learning-center.md

 **Explanation**

-This is a race condition error among some packages.
+This is a race condition error among some Tanzu Application Platform packages.

 **Solution**